ddk16a/compressor/README.md

 - Must read the file twice
 - Must include the trie in the file so the decompressor can know how to decompress the file

-#### LZW
-LZW builds a code as the file is read by identify patterns of charachters and assigning a character to represent the pattern.
+**LZW** builds a code as the file is read by identify patterns of charachters and assigning a character to represent the pattern.

 Pros:
 - Only reads the file once